Here is a mystery: an extremely rare Slingerland “Selu” Tenor Banjo in fantastic condition.

-The banjo was most probably made in Chicago by Slingerland in the early 20’s.
+The banjo was made in Chicago by Slingerland in the early 20’s.
 It has a nice pot and tone ring.
 It is in wonderful shape for something that old.
 As near as I can tell, most everything is original, save a tiny repair to replace some missing binding on the fingerboard that I had done.
 The headstock has a simple elegant inlay; mother of pearl diamond inlays decorate the fingerboard.

 It has a skin head and a sweet tone well suited for rags, jug band music & old time tunes.
 I’ve got it strung currently for Irish tuning, one octave below a mandolin, but I have played it in standard tenor tuning, too, and it sounds great.

 I’ll toss in a gig bag and an extra set of strings.

 This is one swell little banjo and I hope it finds the proper home soon.

 Here’s a link my CD “It Sounds So Sweet.”
 The tenor’s got the intro on the first song, “Papa’s On The House Top.”

 This wonderful instrument can be yours for $550.00, plus shipping.

 US & Canada buyers only, thanks.
 No trades, no BS.
 I’m not a dealer, just a musician who likes fine instruments.
 24 hour inspection period, buyer pays return shipping if not 100% satisfied